RobRendell/gTove/README.md

 * Add the option to enable transparency on maps (marked as experimental).
 Can cause visual glitches when other things with transparency (like hidden minis, or labels) are near the map.
+* Save user preferences per-tabletop.
+* Add user preference: select the colour of the dice they roll.

 ## Plans/TODO